/

 Advisories

-Chainguard Image for gpu-feature-discovery
+Chainguard Container for gpu-feature-discovery

 Minimal gpu-feature-discovery container image.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/gpu-feature-discovery:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Usage